 Example: Old Mountain 2 Qt Sauce Pan

 Cast iron is dense and heavy, so imagine how heavy a large cast iron sauce pan full of boiling pasta water would be.
-This is the main reason cast iron doesn't make good sauce pans, but it has a problem similar to aluminum in that it will react with acidic foods.
+This is the main reason cast iron doesn't make good sauce pans, but it also has a problem similar to aluminum in that it will react with acidic foods.

 Also, because cast iron rusts easily, cast iron sauce pans are not ideal for cooking tasks involving a lot of liquid, like making rice, boiling pasta, or heating soup.
 The high water content can cause the pan to require frequent re-seasoning, which is a bit of a pain.

-For these reasons, we love cast iron for skillets, but for sauce pans, not so much.
+We love cast iron for skillets, but for sauce pans, not so much.

 Enameled Cast Iron

 Enameled cast iron is excellent for Dutch ovens (see our review of enameled Dutch ovens), but it is not ideal for sauce pans.
 It's durable, it can take a lot of abuse, and it will last forever if you buy the right brand.
 But the right brand is expensive.
 And once again, cast iron is heavy.
-Heavy is not what you want in a sauce pan, at least not when you can get equal or better performance from clad stainless, which is significantly lighter weight.
+Heavy is not what you want in a sauce pan, at least not when you can get equal or better performance from clad stainless, which is significantly lighter and easier to handle.